ksu-is/NFL-Draft-prospect-predictor-/project roadmap.md

 - [ ] Analyze code from source and decide what variables will be used
 - [ ] Enter code for each variable to begin the equation
 - [ ] Run the code to ensure that the equation works
+- [ ] Decide what changes need to be made
+- [ ] Add new coding and see how it affects curent code
+- [ ] Keep the positive changes and remove the negative ones
+- [ ] Collaborate with group members to discuss our next steps